matjazt/SvcWatchDog/README.md

 You can download the precompiled utility (x64) from the **Releases** section of the GitHub repository: <https://github.com/matjazt/SvcWatchDog/releases>

 ## How to use

+Preparation steps:
 - Build **SvcWatchDog**.exe from source or download binary version (see the **Download** section).
 - Rename it to your desired service name (e.g., *MyService.SvcWatchDog.exe*)
 - Create a configuration file named *MyService.SvcWatchDog.json* in the same directory as the executable.
 See the **Configuration file** section below.

+Installation steps (**Admin credentials required**):
-- Install the service using the command: `MyService.SvcWatchDog.exe -install`
+- Install the service using the command: `MyService.SvcWatchDog.exe -install`.
+Once the service is installed, the **SvcWatchDog** executable and JSON configuration files must remain in the same folder where they were located during installation.
+Moving them elsewhere may disrupt functionality.
 - Start the service using the command: `net start MyService.SvcWatchDog` or by using the Windows Services management console (services.msc).
 - To stop the service, use the command: `net stop MyService.SvcWatchDog` or the Windows Services management console.
 - To uninstall the service, use the command: `MyService.SvcWatchDog.exe -uninstall`.

 ## Configuration file

 The configuration file should have the same name as the executable, but with a **.json** extension.
 It should be placed in the same directory as the executable.
 The file is in JSON format and contains sections and parameters, described below.
 Please note that if you make a mistake in the JSON syntax, **SvcWatchDog** may not start or may behave unexpectedly.
 It is recommended to validate the file after each change, simply by running the **SvcWatchDog** executable without any parameters.
 If the file is not valid, **SvcWatchDog** will print an error message and exit.